 Remove the long stems from the kohlrabi.
 Then, trim away the thick green skin until you reach the light green to white part that is free of tough fibers.
 Shred the kolrabi and the cabbage.
 I use my food processor, but you can also shred them in the medium holes of a box grater.

-Combine the kohlrabi, cabbage, cherries, sunflower seeds, and dill in a large serving bowl.
+Combine the kohlrabi, fennel, cabbage, cherries, sunflower seeds, and dill in a large serving bowl.

-In a small jar with a tight-fitting lid or a blender, combine the olive oil, maple syrup, lemon zest, lemon juice, garlic, salt, and pepper.
-Shake to thoroughly combine.
+In a small jar with a tight-fitting lid or a bowl, combine the olive oil, maple syrup, lemon zest, lemon juice, garlic, salt, and pepper.
+Shake or whisk to combine.

 Pour the dressing over the salad and toss to coat well.
 Let sit for about 20 minutes before serving.
 Enjoy!